What is Revolving Debt?

 Revolving debt is also referred to as a line of credit (LOC).
 A revolving debt does not have a fixed amount of payment every month.
-The changes are based on the actual balance of the loan.
-The same is true for the computation of the interest rate; it is dependent on the total outstanding balance of the bill.
+The charges are based on the actual balance of the loan.
+The same is true for the computation of the interest rate; it is dependent on the total outstanding balance of the loan.

 There are various types of revolving debt, including signature loans, credit cards, and home equity lines of credit.
 The most common form of revolving debt is a credit card.
-Credit cards fall into the revolving category due to the responsibility of the card holder to only pay a minimum payment each month, thus revolving the left over balance towards the next month.
+Credit cards fall into the revolving category due to the responsibility of the cardholder to only pay a minimum payment each month, thus revolving the leftover balance toward the next month.

-The other important part of revolving debt is there is no set amount owed, just typically a credit limit.
+The other important part of revolving debt is there is no set amount owed, usually just a credit limit.
 It is different from other loans and debts since a fixed amount cannot be stated.
-Revolving debt is entirely dependent on the balance for a particular month unlike personal loans and other loans that have a fixed principle.
+Revolving debt is entirely dependent on the balance for a particular month, unlike personal loans and other loans that have a fixed principal amount.
 Revolving debt generally comes with higher interest rates than traditional installment loans, and the rate is variable rather than fixed.

 Revolving credit is useful for individuals and businesses that need to borrow funds quickly and as needed.
 A person or business that experiences sharp fluctuations in cash income may find a revolving line of credit a convenient way to pay for daily or unexpected expenses.
 They also allow the flexibility of buying items now and paying for them later.